gumaerc-testorg/5.111sc-fall-2014/content/pages/unit-iii-thermodynamics-chemical-equilibrium/lecture-24.md

 {{< anchor "Lecture_Video24" >}}{{< /anchor >}}Lecture Video
 ------------------------------------------------------------

-We finish the topic of acid-base titrations and consider why pKa is so important.
-Chemist Samuel Thompson talks about a problem he encountered in his undergraduate research that had to do with the pKa of a molecular probe.
+We finish the topic of acid-base titrations and consider why pK{{< sub "a" >}} is so important.
+Chemist Samuel Thompson talks about a problem he encountered in his undergraduate research that had to do with the pK{{< sub "a" >}} of a molecular probe.
 Learn what the problem was and how he solved it.

 {{< resource 46fc85ea-2cab-0cd7-cf43-45ff924fb834 >}}